Understanding Conditional Rendering in React (2025 Guide)

 Logical AND (&&) Operator

-The logical AND operator is useful when you want to render something only if a condition is true.
+The logical AND operator is the most common React conditional rendering pattern when you want to render something only if a condition is true.
+It's widely used in React functional components for clean, readable code.

 function Greeting({ isLoggedIn }) {